pbeukema/LabHacks/readme.md

 * Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert](https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/) for mac.

 ##  Generating Publication Quality Figures
+* It is best to use whatever software you are using to get the figure as close to final as possible.
+Sometimes it is necessary to do some post edits in illustrator/inkscape but with diligent coding, you can usually avoid this, which will ultimately save you time.

-* Data visualization has been made very easy with [matplotlib](https://matplotlib.org) and a library called [seaborn](http://seaborn.pydata.org/index.html)
+* For data visualization, [matplotlib](https://matplotlib.org) in python and a library called [seaborn](http://seaborn.pydata.org/index.html) are very useful tools to generate publication quality figures.

-* Save your figures in svg, or eps. pngs do not scale well and are impossible to modify.
+* Save your figures in svg, or eps. pngs do not scale well.
 ##  Statistical Analysis
 * Learn to love Bayesian statistics, if you don't already.
 [This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.